Julie Orringer

 Julie Orringer (born June 12, 1973) is an American novelist, short story writer, and professor.
 She attended Cornell University and the Iowa Writer's Workshop, and was a Stegner Fellow at Stanford University.
 She was born in Miami, Florida and now lives in Brooklyn with her husband, fellow writer Ryan Harty.
 She is the author of The Invisible Bridge, a New York Times bestseller, and How to Breathe Underwater, a collection of stories; her novel, The Flight Portfolio, tells the story of Varian Fry, the New York journalist who went to Marseille in 1940 to save writers and artists blacklisted by the Gestapo.
-The novel inspired the forthcoming Netflix series Transatlantic.
+The novel inspired the Netflix series Transatlantic.

 Career

-Julie Orringer received her BA in English from Cornell University and her MFA in Fiction from the Iowa Writers’ Workshop.
-She is the winner of the Paris Review’s Plimpton Prize and has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Cullman Center at the New York Public Library, the Radcliffe Institute for Advanced Study at Harvard, the MacDowell Colony, and Yaddo.
+Julie Orringer received her BA in English from Cornell University and her MFA in Fiction from the Iowa Writers' Workshop.
+She is the winner of the Paris Review's Plimpton Prize and has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Cullman Center at the New York Public Library, the Radcliffe Institute for Advanced Study at Harvard, the MacDowell Colony, and Yaddo.
 She teaches Fiction at New York University and the Stanford University Stanford in New York Program.
 In the past she has also taught at Brooklyn College, Columbia University, Princeton University, NYU, University of Michigan, St. Mary's College, California College of the Arts, and Stanford University.

 Her stories have appeared in numerous anthologies, including The Granta Book of the American Short Story and The Scribner Anthology of American Short Fiction, as well as The Paris Review, McSweeney's, Ploughshares, Zoetrope: All-Story, The Pushcart Prize Anthology, The Best New American Voices, and The Best American Non-Required Reading.

 She received the Paris Reviews Discovery Prize, two Pushcart Prizes, The Yale Review Editors' Prize, Ploughshares' Cohen Award, the Northern California Book Award, and the Anne and Robert Cowan Award from the Jewish Community Endowment Fund.
 She was the recipient of a 2004–5 NEA grant for The Invisible Bridge.
 The novel is based on the experiences of her family in the Holocaust and World War 2, including her grand-uncle Alfred Tibor, who later became a well-known sculptor.

 Literary works

+Orringer has written three books, all published by Alfred A. Knopf.